subatomicglue/media-fsjs/README.md

   - Frontend calls `dir( "/Bookmarked/Path/To/Thing" )` to populate the listing, push the listing onto the stack

 ### Files:
+- .config
+  - Configuration file for the app
 - media-fs.js
   - Javascript lib for accessing Media files on the network
 - test-media-fs.js